javagrails/road-to-microservice-what-why-when-how/README.md

-# Road to Microservice Understanding
+# Road to Microservice What Why When How
 A complete concept and implementation of microservice application with technologies__
 1. Java
 2. Spring Boot